 The Global Migration Project offers reporting opportunities on gender and migration, focusing on U.S. immigration law, border politics, international refugee policy and more.
-The project is under the supervision of Sarah Stillman, a staff writer for the New Yorker and a MacArthur Fellow.
+The project is under the advisement of Sarah Stillman, a staff writer for the New Yorker and a MacArthur Fellow.
 Teams of postgraduate fellows have reported on immigration and refugee issues in Europe, the Middle East, Central America and the United States.

 The project is funded by the Endeavor Foundation.

-Project Supervisor Sarah Stillman
+Project Advisor Sarah Stillman

 Sarah Stillman is a 2016 MacArthur Fellow and staff writer for The New Yorker.
 Her recent work has received the National Magazine Award, the Michael Kelly Award for the “fearless pursuit and expression of truth,” the Overseas Press Club’s Joe & Laurie Dine Award for International Human Rights Reporting, and the Hillman Prize for Magazine Journalism.